akkinoc/intellij-idea-settings-2017/README.md

 * Mouse
     * Change font size (Zoom) with Ctrl + Mouse Wheel: ON
+* Other
+    * Ensure line feed at file end on Save: ON

 ### Editor > General > Code Folding